-Nikkei Europe's principal business activities are the printing and sales of newspaper and periodicals published by Nikkei and its affiliates, advertising liaison services to Nikkei with which we share Nikkei's Corporate Creed 'Fair and Impartial' and we intend to ensure these corporate identity remain constant into the future.
+Nikkei Europe's principal business activities are sales of the online edition of the Japanese newspaper 'The Nikkei' and on-line financial information, advertising liaison services to Nikkei with which we share Nikkei's Corporate Creed 'Fair and Impartial' and we intend to ensure these corporate identity remain constant into the future.

 The principles that guide us in managing taxes at Nikkei Europe ltd are:

 - To comply with all relevant tax laws, regulations and tax reporting requirements in all jurisdictions in which we operate, including claiming generally available tax incentives, reliefs and exemptions.
 If we discover instances of non-compliance we actively seek to resolve them with the appropriate tax authority.

 - To manage our tax affairs in accordance with Nikkei's Corporate Creed.
 Our people are the most visible representation of our values and their behaviour must reflect Nikkei & Nikkei Europe ltd.'s position as a premium, trusted source of information.
 Whether it's how we engage with each other, clients, sources or the wider community - our employees' actions directly impact the reputation and standing of our brand.
 The Nikkei's Code of Conduct provides guidance on what is expected of each of our employees in and outside the workplace.